Bar examination in the United States: Multistate Bar Examination (MBE)

 The MBE is a standardized test consisting of 200 multiple-choice questions covering seven key areas of law: constitutional law, contracts, criminal law and procedure, federal rules of civil procedure, federal rules of evidence, real property, and torts.
 The MBE formerly addressed only six topics, with civil procedure added by the NCBE in 2009 and administered starting in 2015.
 Examinees have three hours to answer 100 questions in a morning session and the same for an afternoon session.
 The MBE is administered in all U.S. states and territories, except Louisiana and Puerto Rico, which follow civil law systems very different from the legal systems in other states, and California, which in 2024 replaced the MBE with a test generated with the help of artificial intelligence to cut costs.
 The MBE is administered in most jurisdictions on the last Wednesday in February and July.

 Of the 200 questions, 175 are scored and 25 are questions under evaluation for future use.
 The NCBE grades the MBE using a scaled score ranging from 40 to 200.
 Taking the MBE in one jurisdiction may allow an applicant to use his or her MBE score to waive into another jurisdiction or to use the MBE score with another state's bar examination.

-NCBE provides free example MBE questions for civil procedure with explanatory answers along with further free example questions, to which answer explanations were provided pro bono.
+NCBE provides free example MBE questions for civil procedure with explanatory answers along with further free example questions and answer explanations.

 Multistate Essay Examination (MEE)

 The MEE consists of six 30-minute essay questions that examines a candidate's ability to analyze legal issues and communicate them effectively in writing.
-In addition to the topics examined in the MBE, the MEE also covers business law, commercial law, conflicts of law, estates and probate law, and family law.
+In addition to the topics examined in the MBE, the MEE also covers Agency law, Corporations law, and Partnerships law.
 The MEE is administered on the last Tuesday in February and July, the day before the MBE.

 The NCBE drafts six MEE questions for each exam.
 The questions are drafted by the NCBE Drafting Committee, with the assistance of outside academics and practitioners who are experts in the fields being tested, and then reviewed by outside experts and state boards of bar examiners.
 Unlike the MBE, which is graded and scored by the NCBE, the MEE is graded exclusively by the jurisdiction that administers the bar examination.
 Each jurisdiction has the choice of grading MEE questions according to general U.S. common law or the jurisdiction's own law.